 So child friendly and such an enjoyable experience...
 Everyone got to play in different styles and experience so much music without it feeling regimented...
 The improv showed that the kids got a chance to experience other aspects of music that they might not always get when they are ploughing through grades.
-The enthusiasm of the teachers was amazing...
-I imagine that it would be hard to find a course which has got the balance as well as Priory Farm has.
+The enthusiasm of the teachers was amazing... it would be hard to find a course which has got the balance as well as Priory Farm has.

 Andrea Monaghan 2017

-Musicians aged about 8-11 (the age range is flexible) are welcome to apply for a place on this residential camp.
+Musicians aged about 8-11 (the age range is flexible) are welcome on this residential camp.
 Our small size and friendly setting enable us to encourage musical development in each child, through orchestral and ensemble playing with the help of specialist instrumental coaching.

 Who is it for and how does it work?